-AACSB: Reflective Thinking Accessibility: Keyboard Navigation Blooms: Understand Difficulty: 2 Medium Gradable: automatic Learning Objective: 02-03 Explain the functions of financial markets and institutions.
+AACSB: Reflective Thinking Accessibility: Keyboard Navigation Blooms: Understana Difficulty: 2 Medium Learning Objective: 02-03 Explain the functions of financial markets and institutions.
+Topic: Financial institutions

 - 39. A share of IBM stock is purchased by an individual investor for \$75 and later sold to another investor for \$125.
 Who profits from this sale?

 - A. IBM

 - B. The first investor

 - C. The second investor

 - D. IBM and both investors